What is the New Federal Estate Tax Exemption Amount in 2023?

 Regardless of whether you are a sole proprietor, LLC, corporation, partnership, or Professional Corporation, this will help you make sound decisions for the successful transfer of your business.

-How Can Opelon LLP Help You Plan to Maximize Tax Savings For Your Estate?
+How Can Opelon LLP Help You Plan to Maximize Tax Savings with the Current Estate and Gift Taxes?

 If you are concerned about having to pay the federal estate tax, or unsure about your tax rate, let the estate planning attorneys at Opelon LLP help you create an estate planning strategy to offset any tax liability.